waiteperspectives/dotnet-skeleton/README.md

 # Introduction

-This repository supplies a setup for Odoo development using Ubuntu on Virtualbox VM provisioned by Vagrant.
+This repository supplies a setup for F# .NET development using Ubuntu on Virtualbox VM provisioned by Vagrant.
 The scaffolding here does not clone the solution source or dictate a package structure as that varies from customer to customer.